aws-samples/aws-data-exchange-amazon-finspace-integration/README.md

 More details about this repo are available [in this blog](https://aws.amazon.com/blogs/industries/how-to-set-up-a-fully-automated-data-pipeline-from-aws-data-exchange-to-amazon-finspace/)

-## How to get started
+## How to deploy this integration framework

-Check the instructions provided in chapter "Deploy AWS Data Exchange – FinSpace integration" in the [blog above](https://aws.amazon.com/blogs/industries/how-to-set-up-a-fully-automated-data-pipeline-from-aws-data-exchange-to-amazon-finspace/)
+Check the instructions provided in chapter "Deploy AWS Data Exchange – FinSpace integration" of the [blog](https://aws.amazon.com/blogs/industries/how-to-set-up-a-fully-automated-data-pipeline-from-aws-data-exchange-to-amazon-finspace/)

+## How to extend this integration framework to other AWS Data Exchange datasets or to other datasets in S3 buckets

+Check the instructions provided in chapter "How to extend this integration to other datasets" of the [blog](https://aws.amazon.com/blogs/industries/how-to-set-up-a-fully-automated-data-pipeline-from-aws-data-exchange-to-amazon-finspace/)

 ## Security